Sokh (river)

 The Sokh (Сох, [ˈsox], Сох, Soʻx) is a river in Kyrgyzstan and Uzbekistan.
-It takes its rise at the joint of the north slopes of Alay Mountains and Turkestan Range and ends in Ferghana Valley.
+It takes its rise at the joint of the north slopes of the Alay Mountains and Turkestan Range and ends in Ferghana Valley.
 The Sokh is a left tributary of the Syr Darya.
 Currently it is largely used for irrigation.
 The length of the river is 124 km with a catchment area of 3510 km2, and average yearly discharge of 42.1 m3/s.
 The maximum discharge is 58.9 m3/s (near Sarykandy village).
 Sokh is full-flowing in June-August, and it falls in September.
 Overall, 276 glaciers covering a total area of 258.7 km2 are in the river catchment.
 Its largest tributary is the Kojashkan.